skahler-vmware/gpdb-aws-cloudformation/README.md

-First pass at a GPDB AWS cloud formation script
+GPDB AWS cloud formation script

+* 2015-11-18
+ - Update to underlying AMI for GPDB 4.3.6.2

 The script relies on an AMI with:
 * a script to format and create a /data partition of the drive